 At the end of 2009 he was completing a book on the 19th-century Egyptologist Giovanni Belzoni Belzoni: The Giant Archaeologists Love to Loathe.
-At the age of 82 he feels this may be his last literary effort.
+This book was published by the University Press of Virginia and in 2012 made the New York Times's list of the 100 best books.
+The publisher was ecstatic as this was the only American university press book to make the list.